isbeorn/nina.docs/docs/advanced/autofocus.md

 For your filter of interest, take an exposure near best focus on an area with many stars.
 An ideal exposure time for Star HFR  would be an exposure that almost saturates the brightest stars, but keeps the majority under the saturation threshold.
 The stars should be easily visible and identifiable to you.
 Now enable the Star icon (HFR measurement) on the Image pane of the Imaging tab - N.I.N.A. will highlight the detected stars.
 If many stars are detected, this exposure time is likely fine.

-Then, move the focuser out of focus, by the *Auto Focus Initial Offset Steps* multipled by *Auto Focus Step Size*.
+Then, move the focuser out of focus, by the *Auto Focus Initial Offset Steps* multiplied by *Auto Focus Step Size*.
 Take a frame with the same exposure time, and check that some of the out of focus shapes are still quite bright, with some very obvious borders.
 Again, using the Star icon, have N.I.N.A. highlight the detected stars - are some of the brightest stars correctly detected?
 If so, you have the right exposure time.

 If both of the above are OK, you have found the correct default auto-focus exposure time for Star HFR.
 Note that this can change depending on your Imaging Auto-Stretch Settings.
 If you find that you have problems detecting stars far out of focus, you may want to increase the exposure time, and potentially decrease your Auto Stretch Factor.